The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 4. There is everything with bread

-Another purely Soviet food habit is to eat absolutely everything with bread, even those products where carbohydrates or flour are already present in large quantities - potatoes, dumplings, pasta, dumplings, etc. In the USSR it was believed that only eating with bread could to get enough - I think many of you heard in childhood from your mother or grandmother: “eat with bread, otherwise you will not be full!”.
+Another purely Soviet food habit is to eat absolutely everything with bread, even those products that already contain carbohydrates or flour in large quantities: potatoes, dumplings, pasta, dumplings, etc. In the USSR, it was believed that only by eating with bread can you be satisfied - I think many of you heard in childhood from your mother or grandmother: “Eat with bread, otherwise you won’t be satisfied!”

-Now everyone is literate, and I think it’s not worth writing once again that bread is excess carbohydrates, which, apart from diminishing the feeling of hunger for a longer period, do not give the body absolutely nothing useful.
-Personally, I use bread in a very limited way - only with some soups, like borscht, but I don’t buy it at home.
-If you still eat everything with bread, then for the sake of interest, try to give up this habit, you will not lose anything.
+Now everyone is literate, and I think it’s not worth writing once again that bread is carbohydrates, which, apart from dulling the feeling of hunger for a longer period, do not provide the body with absolutely anything useful.
+Personally, I use bread very limitedly - only with some soups, like borscht, and I don’t buy it at home at all.
+If you still eat everything with bread, then just for fun, try giving up this habit - and you won’t lose anything.

-A passion for collecting - in many ways a purely Soviet weakness, very many people in the USSR collected stamps, badges, postcards with Lenin, commemorative rubles, and so on.
-In principle, there is nothing wrong with that, but I suggest looking at this hobby from another side - in those years people did it often just to take leisure and entertainment in the USSR was not so much.
-Personally, I consider it an empty occupation to collect something that does not have any objective value (such as brands or candy wrappers from gum), but at the same time it takes a lot of time to search, exchange, sort, etc.
+The passion for collecting is in many ways an exclusively Soviet weakness.
+Many residents of the USSR collected stamps, badges, postcards with Lenin, anniversary rubles, and so on.
+In principle, there is nothing wrong with this, but I propose to look at this hobby from the other side - in those years, people often did this simply to occupy their leisure time with something; there was not so much entertainment in the USSR.
+Personally, I think it’s a waste of time to collect something that doesn’t have any objective value (like stamps or chewing gum wrappers), but at the same time takes a lot of time searching, exchanging, sorting, etc.

 Here, by the way, we can include the collection of all kinds of rubbish like dishes in a cupboard, as well as the collection of magnets on the refrigerator - as for me, a waste of time and effort.